 At Consilia Mediation we are able to offer our clients a fully comprehensive mediation service including online family mediation.
-Online mediation for families has become more prevalent in the mediation arena following the Coronavirus crisis in a time where face to face sessions are not possible.
-However online sessions are something which we have previously offered to clients where for example the parties live far apart and/or where face to face mediation is not suitable.
-Online mediation also enables us to offer our services throughout the UK including London based clients and not just client’s in the local Yorkshire area.
+Online mediation for families has become more prevalent in the mediation arena following the Coronavirus crisis in a time where face to face sessions were not possible.
+Online sessions are something which we have previously offered to clients where for example the parties live far apart and/or where face to face mediation is not suitable.
+Online mediation also enables us to offer our services throughout the UK including London based clients and not just clients in the local Yorkshire area.

 How Online Family Mediation Works